mitcho/shibboleth/readme.txt

 2. Assign users into WordPress roles based on arbitrary data provided by Shibboleth

 == Changelog ==

+= version 1.1 =
+ - add option for enterprise password change URL -- shown on user profile page.
+ - add option for enterprise password reset URL -- Shibboleth users are auto-redirected here if attempt WP password reset.
+ - add plugin deactivation hook to remove .htaccess rules
+ - add option to specify Shibboleth header for user nickname
+ - add filters for all user attributes and user role (allow other plugins to override these values)
+ - much cleaner interface on user edit admin page

 = version 1.0 =
  - now works properly with WordPress MU